mist64/cbmbus_doc/4 Standard Serial.md

 ### SRQ

-There is one more data line specified that hasn't been covered yet: The SRQ ("Service Request") line.
+There is one more data wire in the cable: The SRQ ("Service Request") line.
 In the IEEE-488 protocol, SRQ is basically an interrupt line that allows any device to signal the controller that it would like its attention.
 The controller would then use [layer 3](https://www.pagetable.com/?p=1031) commands to find out which device sent the request and handle it accordingly.
 The PET has the line connected and makes it available to software, but the KERNAL driver does not support it, and no Commodore devices make use of it.
 The Serial Bus inherited the SRQ line, but again, while it is connected and accessible by software (VIC-20, C64), neither the KERNAL nor any devices support it.
 On the Plus/4, the line is no longer connected to anything.

 On the C128, the wire was reused in an unrelated way for the Fast Serial protocol.